ayushupneja/EC444/skills/cluster-1-clock/11-servo/report.md

 ## Summary

 I set up the servo to rotate 180 degrees as opposed to the 90 degrees in the example.
 I tinkered with the minimum and maximum pulsewidth (min: 450, max: 2450) to adjust for inconsistencies.
+The relevant code file is servo.c in the code folder.
 Below is a video of the servo in action!

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Xn9xlmdU5G0
 " target="_blank"><img src="http://img.youtube.com/vi/Xn9xlmdU5G0/0.jpg"